-This button has two functions, when the Spindle is not rotating, pressing the Up button will initiate rapid Up travel.
-Rapid Up travel will continue until the spindle has reached its Home position or Vertical Stop four is reached.
-To stop the Rapid Up travel press the Up or Down button again.
+This button has two functions, when the Spindle is not rotating; pressing the Up button will initiate rapid Up travel.
+Rapid Up travel will continue until the spindle has reached its Home position or Vertical Stop four is reached, to stop the Rapid Up travel press the Up or Down button again.
 Rapid travel is set at 120 inches per minute.

 When the Spindle is rotating, pressing the Up button will start the Spindle feeding up at the rate specified by the Feed Rate parameter.
 Feed will continue Up until the Home Switch or Vertical Stop four is reached.
-This feature is not in any way intended to be used when boring.
-The Rottler Manufacturing holders and cutting tools are designed to be used when boring in a downward direction.

-Homing:
+Homing Vertical:

-The F3A machine need to be homed after every power down or the vertical position will be off.
-Once the machine is fully powered up, press the Up button, the machine should travel to its Home position and then slowly creep off of that position.
+The F54X machine need to be homed after every power down or the vertical position will be off.
+Once the machine is fully powered up, press the Up button, the machine should travel to it's Home position and then slowly creep off of that position.
 This sets the reference point that all vertical programs operate off of.
 If the spindle does not travel to Home and creep off it has probably encountered a vertical stop four.
 Press the Up button again to Home the machine.